JesseLanceB/JesseLanceB/README.md

 # 🛡️ Cybersecurity Portfolio

 Welcome to my cybersecurity portfolio!
-I'm an aspiring cybersecurity professional with hands-on experience in penetration testing, malware analysis, and scripting tools to automate security tasks.
-This GitHub repo highlights my journey, projects, and achievements in the world of cybersecurity.
+I'm an aspiring cybersecurity professional with backgrounds in Customer Support, Content Moderation, IT Service Desk, and NOC Administration.
+I am always curious and enthusiastic about data and information security and the foundations behind them.
+I always think about the strings behind how it works and the means to stop and reduce security breach, denial of service and digital human exploitation.
+This portfolio is where I document my hands-on practice and continuous learning.
 ---

 ## 📂 Featured Projects